jeffrschneider/BaseAgent/README.md

 - Normally software goes through stages like Dev, Test and Prod.
 However, we don't use Dev since it the agent is auto-coded.
 - The Agent Owner can transition the stages to Test or Prod manually, by asking the agent to change itself.

-## Agents can Clone and Evolve
-- Agents don't always get things right.
-Thus, they're allowed to see what they got wrong, and to think about how to fix things.
-- Agents carry a version stamp that identifies their lineage.
-For example, if the Web Crawler Agent was released, it would be V1.
-If it evolved, it would be V2.
-However, if it cloned, the new agent would be V1.1.
-If that clone was enhanced, it would be V1.2.
-If that agent cloned, the new agent would be V1.2.1, and so on.
-- Agents can propose new capabilities based on frequent requests or observed gaps.
-For example, if users often ask your research agent to compare sources, it could suggest adding a "source comparison" capability.
-The agent would submit the proposal to the owner via the offline contact method, including a rough spec that the owner can approve or tweak.
-Once approved, the agent vibe-codes the new capability using an LLM and integrates it into its repertoire.

 ## Agents Manage Throttling and Rate Limiting
 - Agents regulate their own resource usage to prevent overloading external services, exceeding budgets, or hitting API rate limits.